thebadcoder96/url-extractor/README.md

 ## Acknowledgements

-Credit goes to HTML5 UP for providing the initial template!
+Credit goes to HTML5 UP for providing the initial website design template!

 ---